ibm-cloud-docs/key-protect/restore-keys.md

 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.keymanagementserviceshort}}.

-4. On the application details page, click the filter icon and select the dropdown from the **Status** menu.

-5. Select the **Destroyed** state.

-6. Click the **Apply** button.
+4. Click **Keys** to open the keys panel and find the key in the destroyed state you want to restore.
+One way to achieve this is to click the **Key states** drop-down list and select the **Destroyed** state.
+This will limit the results to only keys that have been deleted.

-7. Click the ⋯ icon to open a list of options for the key that you want to restore.
-You might have to wait a few minutes for the key to be eligible to be restored if it has just been moved to a destroyed state.
+5. Click the ⋯ icon to open a list of options for the key that you want to restore.
+Note that if the key has just been moved to a _Destroyed_ state you must wait 30 seconds before attempting to restore it.

-8. Click the **Restore Key** button to open the restore side panel.
+6. Click the **Restore Key** button to open the restore side panel.

-9. Click **Restore Key** button.
+7. Click **Restore Key** button.

-10. Confirm the key was restored in the updated **Keys** table.
+8. Confirm the key was restored in the updated **Keys** table.

 ## Restoring a deleted key with the API
 {: #restore-api}
+{: api}

 Restore a previously imported key by making a `POST` call to the following endpoint: